WonJayne/mc_dagprop/README.md

 The package provides two event-driven propagation engines.
-The analytic solver implements the approach introduced by Büker and co-authors and its later extension.[^1][^2] The Monte Carlo module follows an event-based simulation scheme similar to the one described by Corman et al.[^3] Both engines share the same Python interface and operate on an identical DAG representation.
+The analytic solver implements the approach introduced by Büker and co-authors and its later extension.[^1][^2] The Monte Carlo module follows an event-based simulation scheme similar to the one described by De Wilde et al.[^3] Both engines share the same Python interface and operate on an identical DAG representation.